-- Discover the area yourself if you don't already know them, find a few walks you would recommend from your front door which offer some local distinctiveness - Sharing your local knowledge and favourite walks in your immediate vicinity will give visitors the confidence to explore some of the local walking routes and discover them for themselves. - Offering packed lunches, printing out weather forecasts in the breakfast room and filling flasks with tea or coffee will endear you to seasoned walkers and encourage repeat bookings. - Remind guests about the annual Wyre and Pendle Walking Festivals and the guided walks offered in the Festival Bowland events programme. - Find out if there are any local guides or story tellers who may be able to lead walks and explorations for your visitors. - Promote 'welcome walkers and cyclists' and facilities such as bike storage and drying areas, as well as providing maps and walking routes.
-Perhaps offer incentives for overnight stays with those walking or cycling? - Recommend a variety of grades of walk - riverside ambles, hikes over the fells, or good seasonal experiences (woods in spring and autumn, heather fells in late summer, but do keep up to date with temporary access land closures during grouse shooting seasor www.forestofbowland.com/ walking-information). - Create an information pack for your visitors promoting local routes and attractions.
+- Discover the area yourself if you don't already know them, find a few walks you would recommend from your front door which offer some local distinctiveness. - Sharing your local knowledge and favourite walks in your immediate vicinity will give visitors the confidence to explore some of the local walking routes and discover them for themselves. - Offering packed lunches, highlighting weather forecasts, providing maps and filling flasks with tea or coffee will endear you to seasoned walkers and encourage repeat bookings. - Remind guests about the annual Wyre Walking Festival and the guided walks offered in the Festival Bowland events programme. - Find out if there are any local guides or story tellers who may be able to lead walks and explorations for your visitors. - Promote 'welcome walkers and cyclists' and facilities such as bike storage and drying areas, as well as providing maps and walking routes.
+Perhaps offer incentives for overnight stays with those walking or cycling? - Recommend a variety of grades of walk - riverside ambles, hikes over the fells, or good seasonal experiences (woods in spring and autumn, heather fells in late summer, but do keep up to date with temporary access land closures during grouse shooting season forestofbowland. com/walking-information - Create an information pack for your visitors promoting local routes and attractions.